flub78/multitenant/doc/development.md

 ### Run the migration

-If the migration has been created from the table, delete the table first.
+Delete the table from the tenanttest database.

     php artisan tenants:migrate --tenants=test